 I deeply longed for any type of reprieve from cancer that life afforded me.
-I wanted to silence the constant threat of recurrence.
-Cast away embarrassing, uncomfortable side effects (as if it's as simple as cleaning out my closet and donating unwanted clothes to Goodwill).
+I wanted to silence the constant threat of recurrence, to cast away embarrassing, uncomfortable side effects (as if it's as simple as cleaning out my closet and donating unwanted clothes to Goodwill).
 I set out to straighten a warped sense of identity that included cancer survivorship, among other roles that gave me worth.
 The internal pressure that pushed me to talk, write and think about cancer at all times nearly drove me mad.

-So I stopped – at least in one small way that appeared controllable.
+So I stopped, at least in one small way that appeared controllable.
 I started this new blog and stopped writing about cancer so much.
-At first, it did help.

-It's from behind the keyboard that I found a safe place to start seeing myself not as Danielle – the cancer survivor (I blogged about my struggle with identity for the Samfund last fall) but as Danielle – the gal born in 1983 who happened to survive cancer.
+It's from behind the keyboard that I found a safe place to start seeing myself not as Danielle: the cancer survivor (I blogged about my struggle with identity for the Samfund last fall) but as Danielle: the gal born in 1983 who happened to survive cancer.

 That's the quest I've faced for the past year.

 Around a year ago a heaviness I even now struggle to explain came upon me.
 Moments in life poked at unresolved emotions.
 Life naturally brought a series of events that shook me up pretty hard.
 Memories of trauma knocked on my door.

 Flashbacks, anxiety and depression rushed in and set the stage.
 It was as though the emotions that couldn't sink into my 17-year-old colon cancer-fighting brain over a decade ago crouched hidden in the shadows for just the right time.
 Losing cancer-fighting moms, removing benign polyps during my colonoscopy, facing infertility and battling virus after virus due to my weakened immune system got the best of me.